Disability Accommodations Overview

 1. Student Request and Documentation

-All students accepted by Webster receive a letter which states that Webster provides services for students with documented disabilities and directs them to contact the ARC assistant director/ADA coordinator, the Site Director, or their designee(s) to discuss documentation and to request accommodations.
+All students accepted by Webster receive a letter that states Webster provides services for students with documented disabilities.
+The letter directs them to contact the ADA Coordinator, the Site Director, or their designee(s) to discuss documentation and to request accommodations.
 Documentation of the student's disability must be provided by a qualified professional.
 Students who develop or discover additional disabilities during their time at Webster may need to submit additional documentation to ensure that adequate accommodation is provided for them.

 2. Eligibility Evaluation